 Admission to the Bachelor of Arts in International Studies program is based on a student's prior coursework and motivation to complete a bachelor's in two years and the possibility of completing a master's in a total of three years.

 Admission Requirements Overview

 Native English Speakers

-For successful admission students must be ready to begin their language studies at the following level by the time they begin the degree program:
+You are expected to be at the following level by the time you begin the degree program: